Articles & Content

 What’s your go-to snack in the snack tub?

-Avery Throckmorton’s Reserve Crossbred Gilt at OYE didn’t come without a little attitude — but as she shared with us, that personality is exactly what made her so special.
+Mylee Coleman’s Champion Purebred Gilt at OYE may have come with a little attitude, but as she shared with us, that spark and determination were exactly what made her so special in the ring.

 Tell us a little bit about your champion: